First-party data: definition and why is it important?

 any data that’s collected by a business or other entity that doesn’t have any direct link to the visitor or customer.”

-Third-party data is usually used to enhance your own first-party data in order to expand the reach of your messaging, discover new audiences or increase the precision of your targeting.
-But with the demise of third-party cookies, used by aggregators to collect data on companies and media websites, it will be more and more difficult to use third-party data within your advertising strategy.
+Marketers usually use third-party data to expand the reach of their messaging or increase the precision of their targeting by enhancing their own first-party data.
+But with the demise of third-party cookies, it will be more difficult to use third-party data within your advertising strategy.

 The cookie has crumbled

-When Google announced back in January 2020 that they would no longer be supporting third-party cookies on their browsers, the digital world collectively gasped in shock, at the prospect of the impact this decision would have on the future of marketing and advertising online.
+When Google announced in 2020 that they would no longer be supporting third-party cookies on their browsers, the digital world collectively gasped in shock.

-Curious to find out more about how the media groups that use Qualifio are collecting first-party data from their audience to boost their audience engagement and loyalty ?
+Curious to find out more about how the media groups that use Qualifio are collecting first-party data ?
 Then make sure you check out our media ebook!

 Businesses are increasingly looking to use their existing customer relationships and the information they agree to share, in other words their first-party data, to provide improved customer experiences.
 To further facilitate this, Google announced in October 2022 that they’re launching PAIR: “Publisher Advertiser Identity Reconciliation”.
-This new solution is a new way for advertisers to power their advertising using first-party data and is the next step towards the cookieless world.
+This new solution is a new way for advertisers to power their advertising using first-party data.

 The process will allow advertisers and publishers to activate the first-party data of users who have visited both the advertiser and the publisher’s site.
 Both parties will be able to aggregate this encrypted first-party data that is unique to their sites.
 Thanks to PAIR, advertisers will be able to more closely connect with their audience without tracking users across the internet.